Matsudo, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you get the right kind.
-Most adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
+The majority of adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
 If yours can't do that they could burn up.
 This one should be appropriate for most areas.

 • Power bank for devices